javaplus/PiHack/first_circuit/Readme.md

 The first circuit is to simply power an LED.
 A LED is a Light Emitting Diode.
 A Diode only allows electricity to flow in one direction.
 So, there is a positive and negative side to the LED.
 Typically the longer leg of the LED is the positive side.

+NOTE: Technically the color of wires don't matter (internally they are the same), but the color does make it easier to know the purpose.
+Usually, red wires indicate positive(+) and black wires indicate ground/negative(-).
+On the breadboard, the blue line represents the ground/negative power strip and the red/pink line indicates the positive side.

 So, we will simply hook our power source to our bread board and then connect the power to the LED in the appropriate way.
 See the Diagram below.

 ## Wiring Diagram